 - Attorney fees expended to support your discrimination claim under the New Jersey law against discrimination.

 Recovery in an NJLAD case against your employer presents complexity with high stakes.
-It's essential to speak to an employment law attorney experienced in the NJ law against discrimination for assistance with your claim.
+It's essential to speak to an attorney experienced in the NJ law against discrimination for assistance with your claim.

 October 2021 Update - NJ 6821